Accelize/apyfal/docs/index.rst

 + Apyfal provides an abstraction layer to use the power of FPGA accelerated function in a hybrid multi-cloud environment.
 + The configuration and the provisioning is generated for you in your FPGA cloud context.
++ Apyfal can perform acceleration directly on cloud storage files.
 + Don't like Python ?
 Use the REST API and generate a client in the language of your choice.

 **All the accelerated functions**